mhammadsaani/DevOps/DevOps with Kunal/1- Networking/NETWORKING.md

 8. NIC – NIC or network interface card is a network adapter that is used to connect the computer to the network.
 It is installed in the computer to establish a LAN.
 It has a unique id that is written on the chip, and it has a connector to connect the cable to it.
 The cable acts as an interface between the computer and router or modem.
 NIC card is a layer 2 device which means that it works on both physical and data link layer of the network model.
 <p align="center"><img src="https://user-images.githubusercontent.com/70102577/151415927-d5430a05-8a88-4973-b015-c66658a5d51b.png" width=90% height=250px/></p>

-### ***Protocols***
-A set of rules governing the transmission of data between devices Or The rules for the exchange of data are called Protocols.

-***Web Protocols***

-**TCP/IP Protocols**
-- HTTP
-- DHCP
-- FTP
-- SMTP
-- POP3 & IMAC
-- SSH
-- VNC

-- TELNET - Manage an account or device remotely. port 23
-- UDP - Stateless Connection less protocol

 **_Ports_**